nadchif/headset-control-plus/PRIVACY.md

 **What personal information do we collect from the people that visit our app?**

-When ordering or registering on our site, as appropriate, you may be asked to enter your name, email address, mailing address, phone number or other details to help you with your experience.
+~When ordering or registering on our site, as appropriate, you may be asked to enter your name, email address, mailing address, phone number or other details to help you with your experience.~

+None.

 **When do we collect information?**

-We collect information from you when you register on our site, place an order, subscribe to a service, fill out a form or enter information on our site.
+~We collect information from you when you register on our site, place an order, subscribe to a service, fill out a form or enter information on our site.~

+None.

 **How do we use your information?**